mohsenFN/FN-manager/README.md

 - [x] Lock and unluck stickers in group.
 - [x] Lock and unlock forwards in group.
 - [x] Lock and unlock welcome message for new users.
 - [x] Prevent non-admin user from chatting.
-- [ ] Alert admin if any bot is joined.
-- [ ] Set anti-Spammer with custom max m/s.
 - [x] Remove user by command.
 - [x] Reply the custom message for new users.
 - [x] Delete last messages in group (e.g. delete 10 last messages).
 - [x] Command for getting some information about user.
 - [x] Report option(forwards the reported message to admin).
 - [x] Function for groups settings.
-- [ ] Function for groups settings but inlineMode.
+- [x] Function for groups settings but inlineMode.
 - [x] Warn command.
 - [x] Delete users' warn by admins command.
 - [x] Mute and Unmute user by command.